sbrl/Prolog-Visualisation-Toolkit/README.md

 ---------------
 Currently the latest working version of this code is hosted on [GitHub Pages](//pages.github.com/).
 You can find it [here](http://sbrl.github.io/Prolog-Visualisation-Toolkit/index.html).

+If you want to run the bleeding edge version, simply clone this repository and open `index.html` in your browser.
+Help cloning is available if you [open an issue](https://github.com/sbrl/Prolog-Visualisation-Toolkit/issues/new).

 Contributing
 ------------
 If you want to help out, there are several things you can do: